Translational cell therapy for cartilage lesions

 Habilitation at the Eberhard Karls University of Tübingen

-Doctor in Medicine, Medical School in Münster, Germany
+Doctor of Medicine, Medical Faculty of University of Münster, Germany

 Postdoctoral